 Which CoC needs the HELM Operational Certificate

-This full list of qualifications needing the HELM Operational certificate is available in section 5 of MIN 482.
+This full list of qualifications needing the HELM Operational certificate is available on the MCA website.
 Included in the list are:

 Master 200 – OOW 500